 4) Short sellers manipulate the market, by conspiring.

-Friday’s column pointed out that short sellers are not the only investors to benefit from unhappiness.
+It's Immoral Friday's column pointed out that short sellers are not the only investors to benefit from unhappiness.
 For example, the healthcare industry would not exist if people did not suffer.
 True, hospitals and drug companies profit from fixing problems, but the fact remains that were illness eliminated, those firms would go bankrupt.

 In hindsight, that contention wasn’t very convincing.
 When unhappiness occurs, healthcare providers attempt to alleviate it, while short sellers do not.
 The difference between those two actions is meaningful.
 A stronger objection, I think, is that the immorality claim is situational, rather than principled.
 That is, those who decry profiting from corporate losses are happy to do so, if they believe the opposition deserves its fate.

-For example, some of the short sellers that GameStop’s (GME) buyers squeezed were employed by publicly traded firms.
-Few mourned the fate of those companies’ shares.
+For example, some of the short sellers that GameStop's GME buyers squeezed were employed by publicly traded firms.
+Few mourned the fate of those companies' shares.
 More broadly, many investors for political or religious reasons dislike certain industries, such as tobacco, guns, and liquor.
 They typically do not short those stocks, but neither do they shed tears over their stock market woes.

 This is not to refute the argument.
 I appreciate its merits.
 I am, however, thinking about the matter, as Jack Benny would say.
 (Today is my 60th birthday; permit me a moment's nostalgia.)

-Assume a stock costs $80 per share, and that an investor wishes to establish an $80 million short position.
+It's Harmful Assume a stock costs $80 per share, and that an investor wishes to establish an $80 million short position.
 He will do so by borrowing 1 million shares, and then immediately selling those shares for cash.
 Later, the short seller will return those shares to the lender, after purchasing them on the open market.
 If the stock price has declined between the time of the borrowing and repayment, the short seller makes money.
 If on the other hand they have risen, the short records a loss.